In Times of Trouble, What Should We Do?

 (Written in May 2019.
 To read my original poem, please visit this link: The Wind’s Divine Melody)

-Was that decision I had just made an example of an experience of Mother Mary coming to me?
+Was that decision an example of an experience of Mother Mary coming to me?

 Tomorrow is another day.
 And it will bring with it a new way for me to say and feel “I love you.”

-Like the following experience I had shortly after this aforementioned decision of mine during that auspicious drive to our destination:
+Like the following experience I had shortly after my aforementioned decision during that auspicious drive:

-I have great fondness for much of the music that came out of the 70s, such as many Beatles songs.
+I have great fondness for much of the music that came out of the ‘70s, including The Beatles final album.
 But all her life, my daughter has mostly only liked contemporary, and in my opinion, crap (not that ALL contemporary music is crap).
 Except for the last couple years, maybe.
 I vaguely recalled on ONE particular occasion about a year ago her liking one particular song from many years ago.
-I thought that was impressive but must have been an anomaly.
+I thought that was impressive but most likely an anomaly.

 Let it be?

-Although I may not have used those words, that just so happens to be that to which I had just resolved a couple minutes prior.
+Although I may not have used those words, it just so happens that’s what I had resolved to a couple minutes prior.

 And then I became a little more woke by the sound of music.